-DMDM hydantoin is a preservative that is antimicrobial that also releases formaldehyde.
+DMDM hydantoin is a preservative that is antimicrobial and also releases formaldehyde.
 This ingredient can cause people to develop an allergy to formaldehyde allergy or to DMDM hydantoin itself.
 In the U.S., approximately 20% of cosmetics and personal care products contain a formaldehyde-releaser.
-Additionally, frequency of contact allergy to these ingredients is much higher among Americans compared to studies in Europe.
+Additionally, the frequency of contact allergy to these ingredients is much higher among Americans compared to studies in Europe.

 4. Diethanolamine (DEA), Monoethanolamine (MEA) and Triethanolamine (TEA)

 All three of these chemicals are hormone disrupters that can create cancer-causing agents.
 There is also research that indicates a link between these chemicals and kidney and liver cancer.
-You will commonly find them in in shampoos, soaps and bubble baths.
+You will commonly find them in shampoos, soaps and bubble baths.